lambdalife/holland/docs/holland_reference.rst

 crossover functions
 ~~~~~~~~~~~~~~~~~~~

-Crossover functions are used by :func:`~holland.evolution.cross_genomes` to perform crossover.
+Crossover functions are used by :func:`~holland.evolution.Crosser.cross_genomes` to perform crossover.
 The following functions return stock crossover functions, some with configurable parameters.
 See :ref:`crossover-functions` for general information.

 General Example: